alessio-ds/Termius-Pro/README.md

 ### 🪄 How to use
 Make sure Termius is completely closed.
-Put the lang.py file and the rules folder in the same path, then run:
+Put the trial.py and trial.txt files in the same path (add osxfix.sh too if you're on MacOS), then run:
 ```
-python lang.py --trial
+python trial.py
 ```
-If you wish to rollback the changes:
+Open Termius and you're set.

+To disable automatic updates, delete:
 ```
-python lang.py --restore
+C:\Users\XXXXXXX\AppData\Local\Programs\Termius\resources\app-update.yml
 ```